DRIVER EDUCATION OPTIONSfor Iowa Homeschooled Students

 Step 2: Parent & Student Completes Course Requirements

-After receiving the Iowa DOT's approval to teach the course, the teaching parent may purchase course material directly from the course provider and begin instruction.
+After receiving the information packet from the Iowa DOT, the teaching parent may purchase course material directly from the course provider and begin instruction.

-When the student successfully completes an approved course, including required classroom and behind-the-wheel instruction, the parent submits to the Iowa DOT the Application for Parent-Taught Driver Education Certificate of Completion (provided in the teaching parent approval packet).
+When the student successfully completes an approved course, including required classroom and behind-the-wheel instruction, the parent submits to the Iowa DOT the Application for Parent-Taught Driver Education Program Completion form (provided in the teaching parent approval packet).
 The following items must be included with the application:

 √ The name of the approved course completed